hernanmd/STRUCTUREPipelines/README.md

 ### Edit the "mainparams" and optionally the "extraparams" file

+  - If you have not mainparams and extraparams files in your input directory, then run the ./runFsStrThreader.sh script to generate a template version of both files.
+  - Edit with your favorite editor: `nano project_input/mainparams`

 ### Run analysis

 To run Structure_threader you must specify the following parameters